sanbox-irl/tween/README.md

 tween = { verison = "2.0.0", default_features = false, features = ["libm"] }
 ```

+## MSRV and Safety

+This crate has no MSRV yet.
+If it sees good adoption, an MSRV policy will be decided.

+Additionally, this crate is `#![deny(unsafe_code)]`, since no unsafe code was needed.
+Changing this policy would constitute a minor breaking change.

 ## Roadmap

 Next up for this library is handling Splines of Tweeners.

+## License

+Dual-licensed under MIT or APACHE 2.0.